 - F. School-Based Truancy Diversion Programs and Court-Based Truancy Courts.
 These programs / courts are local district court initiatives where the focus is truancy prevention, and the goal is truancy reduction.
 Some family court judges volunteer in local schools to hold truancy diversion courts aimed at encouraging children to attend school and discouraging truant behavior.
 Several family courts hold formal court-based truancy courts that hear both the undisciplined petition filed against a juvenile who is truant and a criminal action for compulsory school-attendance law violations that are filed against a parent.
-Six districts report having a truancy court. - G. School Justice Partnerships.
+Four districts report having a truancy court. - G. School Justice Partnerships.
 This program convenes community stakeholders-including judges and court staff-to develop and implement effective strategies to address minor student misconduct when it occurs in schools.
 School Justice Partnerships strive to help students succeed in school while preventing negative outcomes for both youth and their communities that may occur if minor misconduct is referred to the juvenile court system when it can be best addressed in the schools and community through non-court interventions.
-School Justice Partnerships are active in nine family court districts. - H. Recovery Courts.
+School Justice Partnerships are active in ten family court districts. - H. Recovery Courts.
 These courts have operated in North Carolina since 1996.
 Family courts work most closely with family drug treatment courts for parents who are involved in juvenile abuse / neglect / dependency cases and youth drug treatment courts for juveniles in delinquency court.
 The purpose of these problem-solving courts is to help break the cycle of drug and / or alcohol addiction that influences parental abuse and neglect of their children and juvenile delinquency.
-Family drug treatment courts operate in three family court districts.
-Youth drug treatment courts are operational in one family court district. - I. Domestic Violence Courts.
+Family drug treatment courts operate in six family court districts.
+Youth drug treatment courts are operational in three family court districts. - I. Domestic Violence Courts.
 These courts operate in 10 family court districts and provide special sessions for domestic violence matters.
 These courts bring together specially trained court and community professionals who have the resources, skills, and knowledge to advocate for and provide appropriate remedies / services to both the victim / plaintiff and defendant.
-The structure and operation of the domestic violence courts often varies to address the individual needs of the district.
+The structure and operation of the domestic violence courts often varies to address the individual

+- needs of the district.
 Judges may hear both civil and criminal domestic violence matters at the same court session, while other courts may hold separate criminal and civil sessions.
 Some courts have dedicated days of the week when only domestic violence matters are heard. - J. Permanency Mediation.
 This is a program in which contract mediators provide facilitated group mediation in juvenile abuse / neglect / dependency and termination of parental rights cases.
 The goal is to help all parties and professionals involved in the case address the legal issues as well as identify an appropriate and specific plan with the parents to quickly begin ameliorating conditions that led to the child's removal from the home.
-Permanency mediation is operational in four family court districts, including Mecklenburg.14
+Permanency mediation is operational in seven family court districts, including Mecklenburg.15 - K. Supervised Visitation and Exchange Centers.
+These centers are often funded with grants related to the prevention of domestic violence.
+Some family courts have access to supervised visitation centers so family court judges can order parents to either exchange their children in a safe and monitored environment or visit with their children at the center.
+Supervised visitation or exchange centers are available in three family court districts.